Wat Phra That Phanom: History

 around 4 hectares around the front part were included into the register to further help preserve the site.
 This is called the 'Buddha Area'.

 Architecture

 The 53-meters tall square pagoda was originally made in a Khmer style when it was first created before the 12th century.
 However renovations when it was under Lao control led to it having its current Lao pagoda design.
 The stupa's unique architectural style combines Dvaravati, Khmer, and Cham art.
 The architectural style of the temple inspired other temple designs in the area.

+The Cham element has been described in more detail, and on a dating later than the seventh or eighth century.
+Varis Domethong reports the earliest building phase as a square plan on a low base.
+Its corner pilasters are cut by a deep central groove, its ornament is carved into the brick, and its arch is shaped like a large curved leaf.
+Two superimposed storeys survive.
+Some scholars have compared this with the Hoa Lai style of Champa, others with the Dong Duong style.
+He argues for Dong Duong, and so for a date early in the tenth century rather than the ninth, on the transfer of the Cham capital to Indrapura at Dong Duong in 875.
+The brick was polished and bonded with dầu rái resin in the Cham manner, and Tran Ky Phuong dates brick as Champa's principal building material from the late eighth century.
+Reliefs of an elephant rider and a horseman on the outer wall match carvings on the two Dong Duong pedestals, which Nandana Chutiwongs reads as the assault of Māra.
+Domethong takes the parallel to favour a Buddhist reading of the wall carvings against the Brahmanical one that has also been proposed.